Molly's Herbals

 • Always worm a new animal the day they come onto your farm since you have no idea of what kind of care they received before coming to your farm.

 • Always worm the day after an animal gives birth.
-You do this because the stress of labor and birth lowers her resources making her more susceptible worms and also, the hormones released at kidding can "arouse" dormant parasites that may be in her system.
+You do this because the stress of labor and birth loIrs her resources making her more susceptible worms and also, the hormones released at kidding can "arouse" dormant parasites that may be in her system.

 How to administer: